fastrgv/CoTerminalApps/README.md

 ## Compiler Scripts
 There are two scripts, lcmp.sh for Linux, and ocmp.sh for OS-X.  The references below that mention "cmp.sh" refer to the script appropriate to your operating system.

-Similarly, there are also two scripts that build everything at once called "lbuildall.sh" and "obuildall.sh".
+There are also two scripts that build everything at once called "lbuildall.sh" (linux) and "obuildall.sh" (osx).

+Scripts for MSWin should be similar, but are not yet provided.

 ===========================================================================

 ### CoTerminal-pacman (cpac.adb)
-A minimalist version of Pacman with 9 predefined levels.
-Playable now, with further improvements expected.
+A primitive version of Pacman with 9 predefined levels.

+For this game, keyboard setup is critical to playability.
+One must have a very short key-delay and fast repeat setting.
+The arrow keys, or wasd-keys, or ijkl-keys control movement.
+The (x),(q) keys quit;  (p) pauses game.
+Note that there is a parameter called "tick" inside cpac.adb that is currently set to 0.2 seconds.
+Advanced users might want to adjust this number, then recompile.
+It controls game speed (smaller implies faster).
+Suggestions are welcome.

 ### CoTerminal-Rush (crush.adb)